skhidrapure/Final_Project/README.md

 ![Schema_db.png](https://github.com/skhidrapure/Final_Project/blob/db-master/Schema_db.png)

 #### Creating an AWS Relational Database
 AWS offers a wide variety of storage options on its platform, including both structured and unstructured databases.
 We'll be setting up a Postgres database using AWS's relational database service (RDS).
+The Postgres database we just created is hosted on the cloud, so it can be accessed by fellow team members with credentials using whatever platform they prefer.

 ## Provisional machine learning model:
 There are a couple options when it comes to machine learning.
 Depending on the available dataset we have, our project can, potentially, proceed in two different directions: